 A Keukenhof imitation!
 In Gyeongju you can rent bikes to explore to town, which I think is a really nice way to get around.
 My opinion on this however is severely colored; I’m Dutch.
 Chris and I rented a tandem.

 Chris was the one in front and I was so scared biking without having control over where we were going!
 Having a tandem is really nice though if you are with two people or any even numbered group.

 Last but not least we ended up at Anapji Pond.
-During the colonization of Korea by Japan the buildings you see here were destroyed.
+Today it is a koi pond installation, but during the colonization of Korea by Japan the buildings you see here were destroyed.
 What you see here has all been rebuild.

 I love the colors the Koreans use for their traditional buildings.

 When I was in Gyeongju the first time I was very very sick, but because I was on an arrange trip I couldn’t really leave by myself.
 I went into this little restaurant called ‘Coffee and Buns’ right a cross of information point near the bus terminal and ordered a tea and a bun.
 When I left the owner noticed I was sick and gave me a free bag of freshly baked cookies and a cup of Korean herbal tea.
 Talking with hands and a few words English he told me that this was gonna make me feel better.
 I still ended up in the hospital after the trip, but the tea and his kindness did make me feel less miserable at that moment.